eclipsesource/tabris-decorators/doc/@getById.md

  * It will always return the same descendant, even if it is disposed or removed.
  * It will throw if there is no match, more than one, or if the type is not correct.

-## @getById(v => boolean)
+## @getById(typeGuard)

+Where `typeGuard` is of the type `value: any => boolean`.

-Like `@getById`, but uses the given type guard to check the found widget, allowing widgets with compatible but not identical types to be resolved.
+Like `@getById`, but uses the given type guard function to check the found widget, allowing widgets with compatible but not identical types to be resolved.